mariajmolina/UMDAOSC650/README.md

 # UMDAOSC650
 University of Maryland's AOSC 650 course: Neural Networks for the Physical Sciences

+In this course, we will learn the fundamentals of neural networks, from the basics of a neuron to more advanced architectures, and how these tools can be applied to the physical sciences.
+Important considerations for data preprocessing specific to the physical sciences will be discussed, along with how to evaluate the skill, uncertainty, and confidence of neural networks with specific relevance to the physical sciences.

 The course syllabus is available [here](https://docs.google.com/viewer?url=https://docs.google.com/document/d/1-sdX_Ngq0N21pWYkajzWeO2eLgn-sFBkEOLWvZ6-wQI/export?format=pdf).

 ## Installing repository locally